BrokenSource/BrokenSource/.github/ISSUE_TEMPLATE/Bug.md

 ---
-name: "📜 Issue Template: Bug Report"
+name: "New Bug Report 🐞"
 about: "Facing some unexpected behavior or error?
 Let us help you!"
-title: "A descriptive enough title, with all the main important points of the issue."
+title: "(BUG) A descriptive enough title, with all the main important points of the issue"
 labels: ''
 assignees: 'Tremeschin'

 ---

 <!--
-Note: Remove this comment of extra information before submitting
+Note: Remove this comment of extra information before submitting the issue

 - This template is information-dense.
 Most of it are known/common sense, but will help with better communication